ipfs/ipfs-blog/src/_blog/2023-05-multi-gateway-browser-client.md

 This is probably fine if the gateway you're talking to is one you're running locally.
 Presumably you trust that software as much as you trust your own browser.

 The public IPFS gateways today appear to be consistently and reliably returning the correct results.
 Nonetheless the possibility exists, and it would be preferable if we didn't have to trust.
-That's why this experimental Chromium implementation uses the [trustless gateway](https://github.com/ipfs/specs/blob/main/http-gateways/TRUSTLESS_GATEWAY.md) API and verifies the retrieved content locally.
+That's why this experimental Chromium implementation uses the [Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/) API and verifies the retrieved content locally.

 ## Where is the code?